Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Properties of broad line H emitters

 where $\epsilon$ is a geometric correction factor related to the properties of the broad line region that we assume to be 1.075 following \cite{ReinesVolonteri15}.
 An estimate of the systematic uncertainty of BH mass measurements based on this virial relation is 0.5 dex \citep{ReinesVolonteri15}.
 The bolometric luminosity is challenging to measure as the observed photometry is likely significantly contaminated by emission from star forming regions around the AGN.
 We therefore follow the approach from \cite{Harikane23} by estimating the AGN continuum luminosity from the broad H$\alpha$ line \citep{GreeneHo2005} and applying the relevant bolometric correction from \cite{Richards08}:

 Our sample is characterised by a typical black hole mass of M$_{\rm BH} = 3\times10^7$ M$_{\odot}$, ranging from $10^{6.9-8.6}$ M$_{\odot}$.
 These masses are a factor ten lower than samples at similar redshift drawn from ground-based surveys \citep[e.g.][]{Trakhtenbrot11,Matsuoka18} and up to 1000 times lower than the most massive BHs known at high redshift \citep[e.g.][]{Eilers22,Fan22,Farina22}.
 The bolometric luminosities -- typically $7\times10^{44}$ erg s$^{-1}$ -- are about 50 times lower than in typical samples of faint quasars.
 We list the BH masses and bolometric luminosites in Table $\ref{tab:properties}$.
 It is of interest to compare the estimate of the bolometric luminosity to the Eddington luminosity to derive the normalised accretion rate.
 The normalised accretion rate can be derived following \cite{Trakhtenbrot11}: $L/L_{\rm edd} = L_{\rm bol} / (1.5\times10^{38}$ M$_{\rm BH}$/M$_{\odot}$).
 We find $L/L_{\rm edd}$ typically 0.16 (in the range 0.07-0.4) which is somewhat lower than the more massive BHs ($L/L_{\rm edd}\approx0.6$; \citealt{Trakhtenbrot11}) suggesting that these faint AGN are not as efficiently accreting gas as more luminous quasars.
+However, we note that these estimates are subject to uncertainties in the attenuation corrections that may impact BH masses and bolometric luminosities.
+An attenuation as extreme as $A_V=4$ would yield a factor five underestimate in the BH mass and a factor 10 higher bolometric luminosity \citep[e.g.][for an AGN with such high $A_V$ and a $\beta_{\rm opt}\approx2$]{Kocevski23}, i.e. a factor two higher normalised accretion rate.